apiasak/Chat-with-Any-Doc/README.md

 - Customizable system prompt for AI behavior
 - Allow user to bring their own OpenAI API Key
 - Built with Streamlit 1.45+ using chat widgets and toast notifications
+- Summarize uploaded documents with a single click
+- Customize the system prompt from the sidebar
+- Download your chat history as a text file

 ## Prerequisites